 X-ray techs, also called radiographers or radiological technicians, take and develop X-ray images of patients' bodies for diagnostic purposes.
-Students who want to become X-ray technicians can complete a certificate, associate's degree or bachelor's degree in radiography.
-These programs are offered by community and technical colleges as well as 4-year universities.
+Students who want to become X-ray technicians can complete a certificate, associate's degree or bachelor's degree program in radiography.

 Selecting a School for X-Ray Technician Training

 Radiography programs are offered by community and technical colleges as well as 4-year universities.
 There are programs geared toward those new to the field as well as degree completion programs for X-ray technicians who would like to advance their education.